monashmicroimaging/gitbook-fiji-basics/part_5_scales_and_sizing.md

 ## Adding Scale Bars {#adding-scale-bars}

-To add a scale bar to your calibrated image, select the image and go to **Analyze Tools Scale Bar**.
+To add a scale bar to your calibrated image, select the image and go to **Analyze -&gt; Tools -&gt; Scale Bar**.

 ![](/assets/part5/scalebar_menu.jpg)